Brightening vs Whitening: What's the Difference?

 No, brightening products cannot change your natural skin color.
 They work by fading dark spots and evening out uneven patches caused by sun damage, acne, or hormonal changes.

 Your underlying skin color stays exactly the same.
 You simply look more radiant, even-toned, and healthy.
-That's the entire goal of brightening.

 Why is whitening considered harmful?